 The period of notice may not exceed six months without any right to severance pay when notice to terminate employment is given by the senior executive.

 The Board of Directors may temporarily resolve to depart from these guidelines, in whole or in part, if in a specific case there is special cause for the departure and the departure is necessary to serve the Company’s long-term interests, including sustainability, or to ensure the Company’s financial viability.
 As indicated above, the Remuneration Committee’s tasks include preparing decisions of the Board of Directors on remuneration-related issues, which includes decisions on departures from the guidelines.
 Any departure is reported and motivated each year in the remuneration report.

 Proposal for resolution on approval of the Board’s remuneration report (item 13)

-The remuneration report for 2020 will be available on the Company’s website by Thursday, 1 April 2021: https://corporate.johnmattson.se/en/.
+The remuneration report for 2021 will be available on the Company’s website not later than Thursday, 31 March 2022: https://corporate.johnmattson.se/en/.

 The Board of Directors proposes that the AGM approves the remuneration report.

 Proposal for resolution on principles for the appointment of the Nomination Committee and the instruction for the Nomination Committee (item 14)

 The Nomination Committee proposes that principles for the appointment of the Nomination Committee and the instruction for the Nomination Committee are adopted unchanged from last year.
 This document is available on the Company’s website (https://corporate.johnmattson.se/en/corporate-governance/general-meeting/general-meetings/annual-general-meeting-2021/).